-Join Garrick Chow for an in-depth discussion in this video Creating multiple patterns, part of Up and Running with FL Studio.
+Join Garrick Chow for an in-depth discussion in this video Creating multiple patterns, part of Learning FL Studio.

 So far, we've been working with a single one-measure pattern, and it sounds like this.…(audio playing)…So, it's safe to say it's pretty repetitive.…Now, we've seen that you can increase the length of any pattern to add more beats and…introduce changes, but in FL studio, it's useful to separate the sections of your song…into individual patterns when possible.…That makes it easy to then rearrange your song if you decide that you want, say, two verses…in a row before the chorus, or if you want to place a bridge in the middle of the song.…To create a new pattern, just click the Plus button at the top of the Step Sequencer, give…the pattern a name--I'll call this one Intro Drums--and now I'm looking at a new empty pattern.…